About the program

 On-campus classes are scheduled in a series of 8-day intensive sessions, usually Sunday to Sunday, spaced out over 13 months or an extended 26 months.
 This unique delivery system allows managers to utilise their allotted holiday and long service leave to obtain an executive education.

-Executive MBA students complete the following core subjects:
+Executive MBA students must complete the following core subjects:

 Plus four (4) of the following half-unit elective subjects: